Gateway API reference

 tool | string | Yes | Tool name to invoke |

-action | string | No | Shorthand mapped into args if tool supports action |
+action | string | No | Shorthand mapped into args if the tool supports action |

 args | object | No | Tool-specific arguments |

-sessionKey | string | No | Target session key.
-Defaults to main session |
+sessionKey | string | No | Target session key (defaults to main session) |

-If a tool is not allowed by policy, the endpoint returns HTTP 404.
+Tool availability is filtered through the tool policy chain (tools.*, agents.<id>.tools.*, and the HTTP-specific gateway.tools.deny/gateway.tools.allow overrides).
+If a tool is not allowed, the endpoint returns HTTP 404.

-HTTP: OpenAI-compatible chat completions
+HTTP: OpenAI-compatible Chat Completions

 POST /v1/chat/completions - drop-in replacement for the OpenAI Chat Completions API.
 Runs a full gateway agent turn.

 Disabled by default.
-Enable in config:
+Enable with gateway.http.endpoints.chatCompletions.enabled: true.

 curl -X POST http://localhost:18789/v1/chat/completions \